aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 36. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on 'manage' Under Assigments.

-37.Click on + Add and search for aduser5 and then click on Select.
+37. Click on + Add and search for aduser5 and then click on Select.

 ### Exercise 1: Prepare for Azure AD-based Conditional Access for Azure Virtual Desktop